VictoriaMetrics/VictoriaMetrics/docs/stream-aggregation.md

 <img alt="total aggregation counter reset" src="stream-aggregation-check-total-reset.png">

 The same behavior will occur when creating or deleting new series in an aggregation group - `total` will increase monotonically considering the values of the series set.
 An example of changing a set of series can be restarting a pod in the Kubernetes.
 This changes a label with pod's name in the series, but `total` account for such a scenario and do not reset the state of aggregated metric.

+Aggregating irregular and sporadic metrics (received from [Lambdas](https://aws.amazon.com/lambda/) or [Cloud Functions](https://cloud.google.com/functions)) can be controlled via [staleness_inteval](#stream-aggregation-config).

 ### increase